Albert-Gao/blog/source/_posts/what-is-a-closure-in-javascript-and-why-they-are-wrong.md

 My value: 3
 ```

-Yes, this is javascript, always hits you with a unexpected pose. :) It is about the closure, but it is easier to solve to using the concept of "context".
-We'll talk about this at later post.
+Yes, this is JavaScript, always hits you with a unexpected pose. :) It is about the closure again, but it is easier to understand using the concept of "context".
+You can check it at [this post](/2016/08/25/why-not-making-functions-within-a-loop-in-javascript/), I will dissect it step by step.
+By far the most detailed explanation online xD Yes, since I checked tons of them before.